Home Warranty vs Extended Warranty: Key Differences & Which Is Better

 Can I buy an extended warranty for my HVAC or other home systems?

 Yes.
-Extended warranties (sometimes called equipment service agreements) for HVAC systems are widely available and can cover one system for 5 to 10 years at a one-time cost.
+Extended warranties (sometimes called equipment service agreements) for HVAC systems are widely available and can cover one system for 5 to 10 years at a one-time cost of around $300 to $800 or more.
 These must typically be purchased within 2 years of the unit's installation.
 They are often a cost-effective alternative to paying ongoing home warranty premiums for a single system.

 Are home warranty service fees charged even if the claim is denied?

 Yes, in many cases you are still responsible for the service call fee even if the claim is ultimately denied.
-This is a critical detail to understand before filing a small claim — if the repair cost is close to or less than the service fee, it may not be worth filing.
-Review how home warranty service fees work before submitting a claim to avoid unnecessary costs.
+This is a critical detail to understand before filing a small claim.
+If the repair cost is close to or less than the $75 to $150 service fee, it may not be worth filing.
+Always review your contract's denial language and exclusions list before submitting a claim.

 Compare Home Warranty Options in Ohio